John Hanson

 But all their arguments were ably confuted by Mr. Burke of N.C. and others, and the absurdity of the motion fully pointed out, So that the question passed off without a Division.
 But it was the general opinion of Congress that those members might continue to sit in Congress, and debate & serve on Committees though they could not give the vote of their States.

-states “This bill entitles the
+Continental $5.00 Bill states “This bill entitles the Bearer to receive

-Five Spanish Milled Dollars, or the Value there-of in
+Five Spanish Milled Dollars, or the Value there-of in Gold or Silver

 according to a Resolution of Congress passed at Philadelphia November 29, 1775.”